QBI-Software/NEURON-tutorial/lessons/complex.md

 <div class="alert alert-info">
  <h4>Save Me Using the Print &amp; File Window Manager</h4>
  <ol>
+ <i>So far we have been saving our entire session.
+However, it is very useful to save only certain windows.</i>
  <li>From the Main Menu, select <b>Window</b> then <b>Print &amp; File Window Manager</b></li>
  <li>The display shows red and blue boxes.
 The left red square represents your screen, and the blue squares are individual NEURON windows.</li>
  <li>You can click on those windows you want to save in your session.
 These will translate to the right red square, which denotes the windows being saved into the session.</li>